A fruit so pungent that it’s banned in public places.

 -Tallahassee – Zombieland

 I leaned on a local foodie who recommended a vendor that receives good reviews on Google, TripAdvisor and Facebook.
-Also, the vendor’s popularity has caused them to be sold out during in-season.
+Because of the vendor’s high quality durian, and popularity.
+It has caused them to be sold out during in-season.

 I went with a girlfriend of mine who mentioned she really likes the fruit.
-I wanted to try it with someone who really enjoyed the fruit, rather than the opposite.
+I wanted to try it with someone who really enjoys durian and thinking by osmosis that their taste buds would influence mine.

 My friend and I met at Combat Durian.
 A stall that has been in business more than 50 years.
 To the locals, the proprietors have been known to source the best quality durians from Malaysia.
 Among the suppliers, they are known to be picky in their selection.